home

 Participants learnt about the importance of North Devon’s ceramic heritage including the RJ Lloyd Collection, a nationally important collection of slipware held by the Burton.
 They also created their own ceramic tiles and the culmination of their creativity and hard work was the firing on December 18th 2010 of the Kiln-In-the-Park beside the Museum.
 The Kiln represents an important part of North Devon’s history, in days gone by, kilns produced slipware and sgraffitto pottery which was shipped all over the world.
 Archaeological digs have found North Devon slipware pottery in Jamestown, the first settlement in the USA from over 400 years ago!

-Tiles from each group were mounted and displayed during the 13th Appledore Visual Arts Festival (June 3rd – June 6th, 2010).
+Tiles from each group were mounted and displayed during the 13th Appledore Arts Festival (June 3rd – June 6th, 2010).
 After the Festival the mounted work was returned to each community group for display at their own facilities.
 An important aspect of the project was to foster links within the wider community as well as increasing knowledge of their shared heritage and traditions.

 To run this project The Friends of The Burton were awarded funding from Awards For All.